ma290/Dentist-/README.md

-# 🦷 AI Dental Report Generator
+# 🦷 DentAssist AI

-This is a demo AI assistant for dentists to generate instant dental screening reports.
+AI-powered dental screening & report generator.

+- Gradio UI
+- FastAPI backend
+- Self-ping keep-alive system
+- Deployable on Koyeb / Docker

-⚠️ This tool is for assistance only and not a replacement for professional diagnosis.
+⚠️ For assistance only, not a medical diagnosis.